 Why Does My Tooth Hurt?

 A lingering toothache causes chronic discomfort, tooth sensitivity to food and drinks, or sharp pains when biting—all of which interfere with your day-to-day life.
 Tooth pain can be the result of many factors, but the underlying issue remains: decay.
 A toothache is commonly due to inflammation or infection of the dental pulp inside a decayed tooth.
-It may be easier to mask this pain with medication, but the most noticeable issues with chronic tooth pain is its effect on your quality of life and overall health.
+It may be easier to mask this pain with medication, but the most noticeable issue with chronic tooth pain is its effect on your quality of life and overall health.
 A tooth that has disease or decay below the surface will not heal on its own, increasing the risk for infection spreading to other teeth and throughout the body.
 Did you know that without the right treatment, a painful tooth can become so damaged it may be lost or must be extracted?
 We encourage those with chronic tooth pain to visit our office for an evaluation as soon as possible.
 Treating this infection with root canal therapy can save your tooth!

 Saving a Tooth with Root Canal Therapy